enricofoglia/wavelet-noise/README.md

 Wavelet transform post-processing for airfoil trailing-edge noise

 ## Building the doc
-Once the code has been installed it is possible to build the documentation by: us.
+Once the code has been installed it is possible to build the documentation by:

 ```
 cd docs